UKHomeOffice/platform-hub/platform-hub-api/README.md

 If you're using [RVM](https://rvm.io/) or some other Ruby manager, it may pick up the `.ruby-version` file automatically and use / set up the correct version of Ruby for you.
 If not, you'll need to install Ruby v2.3.3.

+#### Package Dependencies

+The following packages are required to run the API (may vary across Operating Systems):
+* [Ruby v2.3.3](https://www.ruby-lang.org/en/).
+If you're using [RVM](https://rvm.io/) or some other Ruby manager, it may pick up the `.ruby-version` file automatically and use / set up the correct version of Ruby for you.
+If not, you'll need to install Ruby v2.3.3 (included in the below list)
+* Developer Packages:
+** Debian/Ubuntu: `sudo apt-get install ruby ruby-dev postgresql-client libpq-dev` ** Fedora/CentOS: `sudo yum install rubygems ruby-devel postgresql-client postgresql-devel` ** OSX: `brew install ruby ruby-build postgresql`

 #### Bundler

 [Bundler](http://bundler.io/) is used for dependency management.
 Install this with `gem install bundler`.